 ExpressVPN tends to rely on the overall quality of their VPN as opposed to packing their software full of additional features, but there are a few that are definitely worth mentioning.

 It has a built-in Speed Test which is accessed via the main tab.
-This measures both Latency and Download Speeds, then combines those two into a number called the ‘Speed Index’.
+This measures both Latency and Download Speeds and then combines those two into a number called the ‘Speed Index’.
 In other words, it’ll show you the best servers to connect to in a particular country, as well as what speeds to expect.
-It’s a nifty extra, and should save time if you want to try a new location quickly.
+It’s a nifty extra and should save time if you want to try a new location quickly.

 Additional features also include an IP Address Checker, and access to Diagnostic Information.
 It’s great for more advanced users, or if you just want to be sure that everything is working as it should be.
 (The diagnostic info will help to troubleshoot any issues, and is wiped every time you restart your computer.)

 With that in mind, you’ll also be able to perform both a DNS Leak Test and a WebRTC Leak Test.
 Once again, it’s great to have the option, and should help to eliminate any lingering paranoia if you’re worried about your current connection status.